emilio-bottiglia/password_manager/README.md

-This Tkinter password manager builds a GUI with spinboxes to parameterize entries for website, email, and password. create_password() samples uppercase, lowercase, digits, and symbols, shuffles the pool, then injects the generated secret into the password field.
+This Python-Tkinter password manager builds a GUI with spinboxes to parameterize entries for website, email, and password. create_password() samples uppercase, lowercase, digits, and symbols, shuffles the pool, then injects the generated secret into the password field.
 Persistence is JSON based: a dict keyed by website serialized to credentials.json. save_credentials() loads or creates the file, merges new records, writes back, and clears widgets. find_password() looks up by website and surfaces the stored email and password via message boxes.